🇺🇸 America's 250th Birthday Sale — 25% off all guides through July 5 Shop Guides

 Frequently Asked Questions

-What should I wear in Minneapolis in December?+
+What to wear in Minneapolis in December?+

-How cold does it get in Minneapolis in December?+
+Does it rain in Minneapolis in December?+

 What should I pack for Minneapolis in December?+